thisconnect/planet/README.md

 TODO
 ----

-- strict (option for disallowing auto-creation of putting keys)
+- Strict (option for disallowing auto-creation of putting keys)
-- predefined model (option for predefining a data structure and disalow merging/putting inexistent keys)
+- Predefined model (option for predefining a data structure and disalow merging/putting inexistent keys)
-- latency optimization
+- Latency optimization
-- cleanup error messages
+- Cleanup error messages
-- eventually use https://github.com/isaacs/nopt instead of optparse
+- Eventually use https://github.com/isaacs/nopt instead of optparse
-- eventually provide a client side script for merge, get and set manipulation
+- Eventually provide a client side script for merge, get and set manipulation